-I’m a freelance, sole trading, self-employed solopreneur.
+I’m officially a freelancer.
 I work in my kitchen, live in my tracksuit bottoms, and shower at lunchtime.
-So it’s official.

 But I have had ‘proper jobs’.
 Most recently, I was brand and editorial manager for a big charity, poised at the flipside of the freelancer/client ping pong table.

 It taught me a lot about what to do (and what not to do) as a freelancer.

 Five insider tips to stay on the right side of your clients: